Mary Ann McCracken: Abolitionist

 Among other Belfast merchants, McCracken's father, Captain John McCracken, did a brisk business supplying rough linen clothing and salted provisions to the sugar plantations of the West Indies.
 But when in 1786, Waddell Cunningham and Thomas Greg (his partner in a plantation they called "Belfast" on Dominica) proposed to commission ships for the Middle Passage, Thomas McCabe, a friend of the McCrackens in the Third Presbyterian, rallied opinion in the town against them.
 The successful opposition was capped by the visit to Belfast in 1791 of the celebrated escaped slave and author, Olaudah Equiano.

-Wearing the famous Wedgewood brooch adorned with the image of a bound slave and the words "Am I not a man and brother" (1787), and boycotting sugar, McCracken became a lifelong and active abolitionist.
-The arguments produced in defence of African slavery, she noted, were no different from those offered for the domestic enslavement of women.
+Wearing the famous Wedgwood brooch adorned with the image of a bound slave and the words "Am I not a man and brother" (1787), and boycotting sugar, McCracken became a lifelong and active abolitionist.
+Noting that there is "no argument produced in favour of the slavery of women that has not been used in favour of general slavery", she suggested that her commitment to the emancipation of the African in the Americas was as of one piece with her commitment to the equality of women.

-Following a visit to Belfast (in the footsteps of Equiano) by Fredrick Douglass, in late 1845 McCracken helped establish the Ladies Anti-Slavery Association.
-The original declaration of the Association suggests McCracken influence in both its tone and style: We feel especially anxious that emigrants be prepared, by a thorough acquaintance with the true nature of this [abolitionist] question, to withstand the corrupting exhalations from slavery that have filled even the Northern States with prejudices against the negro and his abolitionist friends.
+Following a visit to Belfast (in the footsteps of Equiano) by Frederick Douglass, in late 1845 McCracken helped establish the Ladies Anti-Slavery Association.
+It was not an inititiave without opposition: Douglas's visit had been the target of expletive-laden racist leaflets and of a rumour put about by anti-abolitionist supporters of the Free Church that Douglas had been seen leaving a house of "ill-repute" in Manchester.
+The original declaration of the Association suggests McCracken's influence in both its tone and style: We feel especially anxious that emigrants be prepared, by a thorough acquaintance with the true nature of this [abolitionist] question, to withstand the corrupting exhalations from slavery that have filled even the Northern States with prejudices against the negro and his abolitionist friends.
 Let us if possible, enlist in this righteous cause the sympathies of childhood as well as age, of poor as well as the rich, and not relax our efforts ...
-The association maintained a steady correspondence with the abolitionist movement in the United States, and collected locally-made items to be shipped and sold at William Lloyd Garrison's Boston Anti-Slavery Bazaar.
+The association maintained a steady correspondence with the abolitionist movement in the United States, and collected locally made items to be shipped and sold at William Lloyd Garrison's Boston Anti-Slavery Bazaar.

 In 1859, after being the Association's driving spirit for more than a decade, McCracken was "both ashamed and sorry" to report to Madden, that Belfast "once so celebrated for its love of liberty", had "so sunk in the love of filthy lucre that there are but 16 or 17 female anti-slavery advocates".
 Save herself, "an old woman within 17 days of 89," there were none to hand out abolitionist tracts to emigrants bound for the (ante-bellum) United States where the issue of slavery was still to be decided.

-In one of her last letters to the historian R. R. Madden, McCracken was able to record the moment of decision: the ratification on December 1865 of the 13th Amendment to the United States Constitution.
+In one of her last letters to the historian R. R. Madden, McCracken was able to record the moment of decision: the ratification in December 1865 of the 13th Amendment to the United States Constitution.